- Listing products on Amazon is free, however, as soon as sales are made, the platform takes a percentage of the sale

 2. Use USPS Priority Mail

-This is especially beneficial for online merchants always ship lightweight items.
-USPS Priority Mail also comes with free boxes and can often be cheaper than the postal service’s flat rate option too!
+This is especially beneficial for online merchants who always ship lightweight items.
+USPS Priority Mail also comes with free boxes and can often be cheaper than the postal service’s flat-rate option too!

 3. Always Negotiate with Couriers

 If you send out large shipments consistently, you can always negotiate for significant discounts with the courier you’ve been using.
-With discounted shipping rates, you’ll be able to save money!
+With discounted Amazon seller shipping rates, you’ll be able to save money!

 4. Choose Your Product Categories Wisely